 CHEMICAL MANAGEMENT: OUR APPROACH

 Chemicals play a critical role in apparel and footwear production, but we recognize their potential impact on the environment and people.
 To develop high-performance products with lower environmental impact, we pursue the adoption of safer chemicals.
 At adidas, we implement a holistic chemical management approach across our supply chain, which is crucial to eliminating hazardous substances and minimizing the risks and hazards to the environment and people.
-We aim to effectively monitor the chemicals being introduced into the input process at our manufacturing facilities, together with sound output wastewater management control, to prevent the release of hazardous substances into the environment.
+We aim to monitor the chemicals being introduced into the input process at our suppliers' manufacturing facilities, together with sound output wastewater management control, to prevent the release of hazardous substances into the environment and support product safety..

-In addition, we enforce stringent measures through our adidas A-01 Restricted Substances List and conduct regular testing of materials, products and supplier facilities to ensure the absence of restricted chemical substances to protect the health and well-being of our customers and uphold our environmental stewardship.
+In addition, we enforce stringent measures through our adidas A-01 Restricted Substances List.
+We also conduct regular testing of materials, products and supplier facilities to ensure the absence of restricted chemical substances to protect the health and well-being of our consumers and uphold our environmental stewardship.

 Explore our latest report for detailed information on our chemical management progress reports.